 Candidate pool: Small but high-signal.
 Active members are deeply engaged in the Django community: open-source contributors, framework-version-aware practitioners.

 Best fit: When you need a real Django developer and a generic Python posting on LinkedIn returns a pile of "I used Django for a class project" applicants.
-Niche-by-framework is a specific filter and Djangojobs is the cleanest example.
+Niche by framework is a specific filter and this is the cleanest example of it.

 When not to use: General Python hiring (the audience is too narrow).
-Any framework other than Django (use the corresponding framework community board or LinkedIn).
+Any framework other than Django, where you want the equivalent community board instead.

 10. Dribbble